geodonis/geodonis-server/design/system_outline.md

 1. User Level Access

     A user can give authority to other users by granting them membership.
+For clarity we will sometimes call this membership in the user's organization (whether the user is an individual or an organization).

     The associated role determines their level of access.

-    **UserMemberships Table**:
+    **UserOrgMemberships Table**:

    - id (primary key)
-   - owner_id (foreign key to User representing the content owner)
+   - owner_id (foreign key to user representing the content owner)
    - member_id (foreign key to User representing the member)
    - role (options: [view, update, full_edit, admin])
    - status (options: [active, invited, suspended])